leratomarthalande-rgb/FUTURE_DS_01/README.md

 # Data Quality Assessment & Preparation

 Before performing any analysis, the dataset was inspected in **MySQL Workbench** to determine whether the data was suitable for analysis.

-Unlike many datasets used for portfolio projects, the Superstore dataset was generally well structured.
+The Superstore dataset was generally well structured.
 The assessment found:

 * No significant missing values or `NULL` values requiring imputation
 * One duplicate record, which was identified and removed